Daniel Jackson (Stargate)

-Daniel Jackson, PhD, is a fictional character in the military science fiction franchise Stargate, and one of the main characters of the 1997 series Stargate SG-1.
-He is portrayed by James Spader in the 1994 film Stargate, and by Michael Shanks in Stargate SG-1 and other SG-1 derived media.
-Jackson is the only Stargate character to appear in all films and series in the franchise (excluding the non-canonical Stargate Infinity).
+Daniel Jackson, PhD, is a fictional character in the military science fiction franchise Stargate.
+He is portrayed by James Spader in the 1994 film of the same name and by Michael Shanks in the 1997 TV series Stargate SG-1 and other derived media.
+Jackson is the only Stargate character to appear in all films and series in the franchise.

 In the 1994 film, Dr. Jackson is an archaeologist who is a part of the first team to go through the Stargate on a reconnaissance mission, led by Colonel Jack O'Neil.
-He then becomes one of the main characters of the subsequent television series Stargate SG-1, where he, Jack O'Neill, Samantha Carter and Teal'c make up SG-1, a part of the Stargate Program whose goal is to explore the galaxy and defend against alien threats.
+He becomes one of the main characters of the subsequent television series Stargate SG-1 where he, Jack O'Neill, Samantha Carter and Teal'c make a team that is part of Stargate Program, whose goal is to explore the galaxy and defend against alien threats.
 Jackson is part of SG-1 until his death at the end of the season 5, when he is replaced by Jonas Quinn.

 Upon his death, Dr. Jackson ascends to a higher plane of existence among the Ancients.
 He makes occasional appearances in season 6 before retaking human form and rejoining SG-1 in the seventh season.
-Jackson appears in the series until the finale at the end of the tenth season, and appears in both direct-to-DVD films that act as sequels to the series.
+Jackson appears in the series until the finale at the end of the tenth season and appears in both direct-to-DVD films that act as sequels to the series.

-He also appears in three episodes of Stargate Atlantis and four episodes of Stargate Universe.
-For his portrayal of Jackson, Shanks was nominated for three Saturn Awards for Best Actor on Television, and for five Leo Awards, winning two: Best Lead Performance by a Male in a Dramatic Series for Stargate SG-1 in 2004, and Best Lead Performance by a Male in a Feature Length Drama for Stargate: Continuum in 2009.
+Dr. Jackson also appears in three episodes of Stargate Atlantis and four episodes of Stargate Universe.
+For his portrayal of Jackson, Shanks was nominated for three Saturn Awards for Best Actor on Television and for five Leo Awards, winning two: Best Lead Performance by a Male in a Dramatic Series for Stargate SG-1 in 2004, and Best Lead Performance by a Male in a Feature Length Drama for Stargate: Continuum in 2009.